 In other situations, one former spouse may need to pay alimony to the other.
 Here, a failure to provide payments on time frequently leads to disagreements.
 The party who expects to receive these payments can attempt to hold the other in contempt of court for their failure to act in accordance with court orders.

 Finally, children are perhaps the most common source of post-divorce disagreements.
 The parenting plan will outline which parent or parents retain custody.
 It may also order a non-custodial parent to provide child support.
-Failures to adhere to these plans are typical examples of post-divorce disputes with which a Teaneck divorce dispute attorney may be able to help.
+Failures to adhere to these plans are typical examples of post-divorce disputes with which a Teaneck divorce dispute attorney can help.

 What Recourse is Available if There Are Suspected Violations?